Vicenteguallpa/cookiecutterGuide/README.md

 $ cp -r polls/ ../mysite_cookiecutter
 ```
 You should now have the "polls" directory inside the "mysite_cookiecutter" directory.
+Now open Atom and go to "file -> open folder" and then navigate to the "mysite_cookiecutter" directory and click "select folder", this should show the entire project structure of "mysite_cookiecutter"
-Now open the "mysite_cookiecutter" project folder in Atom.
-In Atom, open the "config" directory; from there open the "urls.py" file for editing.
+Now, in Atom, open the "config" directory; from there open the "urls.py" file for editing.
 Add your polls app urls, ```path("polls/", include("polls.urls"))```, to the ```urlpatterns``` list (the list starts on line 8 in the "urls.py" file) so that it looks like the following:
 ```
 urlpatterns = [